Thalooriaakash/Aakash-First-Repo/README.md

 # Aakash-First-Repo
-My journey into version control and repository management hi.
+My journey into version control and repository management.